Navy blue and white small gingham check fabric pattern, classic textile design for quilting or home decor.

 4. Serve - Gently press down, skewer with sandwich picks, and slice into halves or quarters.
 Serve with kettle chips, a cold salad, or a crisp pickle.

-Brown and white toile fabric pattern featuring farm animals, horses, roosters, sheep, and rural countryside scenes.
+Brown and white toile fabric pattern featuring farm animals, horses, roosters, sheep, and pastoral countryside scenes.

 about the AUTHOr